joaovictoralencar/hellodev-ids/README.md

 # HelloDev IDs

 GUID-based unique identifier system with localization support.
+Use IDs to create type-safe references for game entities like items, NPCs, locations, and more.

 ## Features